nichlock/rti/README.md

 # RTI
-My work towards the software and hardware components of a Reflectance Transformation Imager for George Washington University.
+Design files and released for the software, hardware and physical construction of a Reflectance Transformation Imager for George Washington University.

+TODO: main image

 Further documentation, other than that directly in design files, can be found in the `docs` directory.
 For a high-level intoduction, see [About the System](#about-the-system)